Who is Staffordshire University?

 - Contributing to student recruitment and ongoing promotion of the course.

-Applicants must hold a relevant professional degree qualification and registration with the NMC is essential.
+Applicants must hold a relevant professional qualification and undergraduate degree and registration with the Health Care Professions Council as a registered paramedic is essential.

 We are committed to promoting a diverse and inclusive community – a place where all can be ourselves and succeed on merit.

 For further information regarding this role please contact Tim Davies Head of Department Midwifery and Allied Health – email@example.com , 07887628231